 To speed things up a bit use detox. detox runs each testsuite in a separate process in parallel.
+Detox also supports using pyenv to install multiple python versions.

-Dump payload
+3.10 Dump payload

 django-filer stores the meta-data of each file in the database, while the files payload is stored on disk.
 This is fine, since large binary data shall only exceptionally be stored in a relational database.
 The consequence however is, that when invoking manage dumpdata only the meta-data is dumped, while the payload remains on disk.
 During backups this can be a problem, since the payload must be handled though other means, for example tar or zip.